tzlaine/small_wg1_papers/P3664_variant_size_sfinae.md

 >
 > The latter seems like the better option to me, and like a good idea regardless
 > of decomposition declarations.

+This is essentially the same problem, just with a different `_size` template.

 # Design